boschrexroth/ctrlx-automation-sdk/samples-cpp/datalayer.ecat.io/README.md

 ## Introduction

 It demonstrate how it is possible to read inputs and write outputs.
-It starts to toggle the outputs while the first channel of the input is set to true.

 ## Prerequisites for the ctrlX CORE